-- ENG 34.
-Dedicate full street right-of-way width of 41 feet as shown on the approved version of the site plan for Tentative Parcel Map No. 36446, together with a property line corner cut-backs at the northwest and southwest corners of the intersection of New Main Street (Lot "A") and existing Palm Canyon Drive, as required by the City Engineer; and with property line corner cut-backs at the northeast, northwest, southeast, and southwest corners of the intersection of New Main Street (Lot "A") and Belardo Road (Lot "C" and Lot "B", respectively). - ENG 35.
-Dedicate full street right-of-way width of 41 feet from Belardo Road (Lots "C" and B") westerly to the west site property line. - ENG 36.
-Dedicate a minimum sidewalk easement of 8 feet (or as needed to match proposed sidewalk) for those portions of sidewalk located outside of the public right-of-way. - ENG 37.
-New Main Street (Lot "A") shall have one eastbound and one westbound lane, as well as parking on both sides of New Main Street (except at curb returns and curb pop-outs) to the west site property line as shown on approved site plan. - ENG 38.
-Remove street improvements as necessary to construct a 25 feet radius curb return at the northwest and southwest corners of the intersection of New Main Street (Lot "A") in Block c, with existing Palm Canyon Drive, in accordance with City of Palm Springs Standard Drawing No. 200 and 206. - ENG 39.
-Zero curb face curb shall be constructed on the south side of New Main Street from Palm Canyon Drive to proposed Belardo Road (Lot "B") in conjunction with the Downtown Palm Springs project. - ENG 40.
-Construct sidewalk ranging in width from 8 feet to 15 feet wide along both sides of New Main Street (Lot "A") as shown on approved improvement plans, in accordance with City of Palm Springs Standard Drawing No. 210 and the Museum Market Plaza Specific Plan. - ENG 41.
-Construct a Type A curb ramp meeting current California State Accessibility standards at the northwest and southwest corners of the intersection of New Main Street (Lot "A") in Block c-1, with existing Palm Canyon Drive, in accordance with City of Palm Springs Standard Drawing No. 212. - ENG 42.
-Construct a curb ramp meeting current California State Accessibility standards at the proposed entry into Block b-1. - ENG 43.
+ENG 23.
+Dedicate full street right-of-way width of 41 feet as shown on the approved version of the site plan for Tentative Parcel Map No. 36446, together with a property line - corner cut-backs at the northwest and southwest corners of the

+- intersection of New Main Street (Lot "A") and existing Palm Canyon Drive, as required by the City Engineer). - ENG 24.
+Dedicate a minimum sidewalk easement of 8 feet (or as needed to match proposed sidewalk) for those portions of sidewalk located outside of the public right-of-way. - ENG 25.
+New Main Street (Lot "A") shall have one eastbound and one westbound lane, as well as parking on both sides of New Main Street (except at curb returns and curb pop-outs) to the Market Street northwest curb. - ENG 26.
+Remove street improvements as necessary to construct a 25 feet radius curb return at the northwest and southwest corners of the intersection of New Main Street (Lot "A") in Block B Phase 1, with existing Palm Canyon Drive, in accordance with City of Palm Springs Standard Drawing No. 200 and 206. - ENG 27.
+Zero curb face curb shall be constructed on the south side of New Main Street from Palm Canyon Drive to west side of Market Street in conjunction with the Downtown Palm Springs project. - ENG 28.
+Construct sidewalk ranging in width from 8 feet to 15 feet wide along both sides of New Main Street (Lot "A") as shown on approved improvement plans, in accordance with City of Palm Springs Standard Drawing No. 210 and the Museum Market Plaza Specific Plan. - ENG 29.
+Construct a Type A curb ramp meeting current California State Accessibility standards at the northwest and southwest corners of the intersection of New Main Street (Lot "A") in Block C- Phase 1, with existing Palm Canyon Drive, in accordance with City of Palm Springs Standard Drawing No. 212. - ENG 30.
+Construct a curb ramp meeting current California State Accessibility standards at the proposed entry into Block B- Phase1. - ENG 31.
 Construct pavement with a minimum pavement section of 3 inches asphalt concrete pavement over 6 inches crushed miscellaneous base with a minimum subgrade of 24 inches at 95% relative compaction, or equal, between the edges of proposed gutters on each side of the street along the New Main Street (Lot "A"), in accordance with City of Palm Springs Standard Drawing No. 110 and the Museum Market Plaza Specific Plan.
-If an alternative pavement section is proposed, the proposed pavement section shall be designed by a California registered Geotechnical Engineer using "R" values from the project site and submitted to the City Engineer for approval.
+If an alternative pavement section is proposed, the proposed pavement section shall be designed by a California registered Geotechnical Engineer using "R" values from the project site and submitted to the City Engineer for approval. - ENG 32.
+The intersection of New Main Street (Lot "A) with Palm Canyon Drive shall be constructed with enhanced or decorative paving.